Holiday destinations around Adelaide

 Holiday destinations south of Adelaide

 Kangaroo Island is one of Australia’s premier wildlife destinations.
 A 1.5-hour drive and 45-minute ferry will drop you onto this natural island zoo, where you can walk among rare sea lions at Seal Bay, spot koalas and kangaroos on a wildlife tour and visit a hands-on wildlife park.
 Beyond native wildlife, you’ll find sensational culinary experiences.
 Visit the Oyster Farm Shop and Marron Cafe for a taste of the island’s freshest seafood.
 Outdoor enthusiasts should explore Flinders Chase National Park, which is home to winding walking tracks and the famous Remarkable Rocks, a formation of strangely-shaped granite boulders covered in orange lichen.
-Stay in luxury at Southern Ocean Lodge.
+Stay in secluded wilderness at Kangaroo Beach Lodges.

 Coonawarra and Mt Gambier